PARADOX IN STRATIGRAPHY

 To illustrate this concept, we use 6 artistic licenses:

-• The vertical scale is exaggerated.
+The vertical scale is exaggerated.

-• The continent is a cake built of ancient horizontal rock strata.
+The continent is a cake built of ancient horizontal rock strata.

-• No continent rebound from the unloading erosion.
+No continent rebounds from the unloading erosion.

-• No sinking of the continental margin under the overload of sediment.
+No sinking of the continental margin under the overload of sediment.

-• Orogeny or epeirogeny are omitted for this example.
+Orogeny or epeirogeny are omitted for this example.

 Seashores processes

 In the above example, we insist on a sort of stairsteps seashore.
 This is not just due to the stratified aspect of the rocks.
 Because of the hydrodynamics of waves, even a very gradual rise of the sea level will always produce a series of ramps or terraces.
-This is well known from coastal geomorphologists and geographers.
-In the following example, you see a theoretical continent made of a homogeneous rock, let say a massive granite.
-With the freedom of an artistic license:
+This is well-known by coastal geomorphologists and geographers.

-• Continental fluvial erosion was omitted
+Continental fluvial erosion was omitted

-• The last slide shows the relief without sea water.
+The last slide shows the relief without seawater.

 Following the Ice Age melt, a worldwide sea transgression had drowned innumerable “stairsteps” seashores.
 Buried under new sediments, these submarine rocky seashores become modern unconformities.
 All geologists should be astounded by the absence of stairsteps topography along Paleozoic and Mesozoic unconformities.